Kentucky: Economy

 Kentucky produces 95% of the world's supply of bourbon whiskey, and the number of barrels of bourbon being aged in Kentucky (more than 5.7 million) exceeds the state's population.
 Bourbon has been a growing market – with production of Kentucky bourbon rising 170 percent between 1999 and 2015.
 In 2019 the state had more than fifty distilleries for bourbon production.

-Kentucky exports reached a record $22.1 billion in 2012, with products and services going to 199 countries.
+Kentucky exports reached $22.1 billion in 2012, with products and services going to 199 countries.

-According to the Kentucky Cabinet for Economic Development, the primary state agency in Kentucky responsible for creating new jobs and new investment in the state, new business investment in Kentucky in 2012 totaled nearly $2.7billion, with the creation of more than 14,000 new jobs.
-One such investment was L'Oréal in Northern Kentucky, which added 200 jobs on top of the 280 already in existing facilities in Florence and Walton.

 Fort Knox, a United States Army post best known as the site of the United States Bullion Depository, which is used to house a large portion of the United States official gold reserves, is located in Kentucky between Louisville and Elizabethtown.
 In May 2010, the Army Human Resource Center of Excellence, the largest office building in the state at nearly 900000 sqft opened at Fort Knox.
 The complex employs nearly 4,300 soldiers and civilians.

 Kentucky contains two of the twenty U.S. Federal Penitentiaries: USP Big Sandy (in the east in Martin County near Inez) and USP McCreary (in the south in McCreary County in the Daniel Boone National Forest).